MaxLeap/Docs/en/UserManual/Guide/CloudData.md

 ![imgCDClassList.png](../../../images/imgCDClassList.png)

 If the type of a field is LCRelation, then it is related to other LCObject.
 The value of this column will show as "View Relations".
-You can check all LCObject related to this attribute by clicking it.
+You can check all LCObject related to this property by clicking it.

 ![imgCDShowRelation.png](../../../images/imgCDShowRelation.png)